franlopezm/spotify-react/README.md

 # Spotify ReactJs
-This repo contains a project w/ Spotify Api and React in which the user can search an artist and listen to a preview of their songs.
+An application example connected to the Spotify Web API, allowing searches in the music catalog of Spotify.

 ##### [Click here to Spotify Reactjs demo][0]
 ---